Automattic/jetpack/readme.txt

 **Improved compatibility**

-* Monitor: ensure better compatibility with your site's connection to WordPress.com.
+* Connection: ensure better compatibility of the Monitor and Protect features with your site's connection to WordPress.com.

 **Bug fixes**